 We know small business all too well because it’s not only who we are but also forms the majority of our client base.

-On a side note: if you’re local to us (or near Bedford), feel free to stop in our office for a face-to-face visit.
+On a side note: if you’re local to us (or near Bedford), feel free to stop by our office for a face-to-face visit.
 We love meeting our clients in person and offer a good solid handshake.